 - Direction sheet (link above)

-This class set was made by third graders.
-When it was hung in the hallway, the teacher added a really neat touch.
-A “free take-one” envelope.
-The other classes went wild taking the directions.
-We hope they’re having fun making them with their friends and families too.
+This class set was made by second graders (see the photo above).
+When it was hung in the hallway, the teacher added a really neat touch using a “free take-one” envelope.
+The other classes went wild taking the directions and we hope they’re having fun making them with their friends and families too.

 How the Reindeer Got Their Antlers by Geraldine McCaughrean

 Reindeer (A Day in the Life: Polar Animals) by Katie Marsico